cyupa/JenkinsCI-iOS/README.md

 After that, you can access the Jenkins Dashboard using the following URL: [http://localhost:8080](http://localhost:8080)

-## XCode project setup
+## Xcode project setup

-First, go to your project target from the left top corner of XCode, click on the target and select "Manage Schemes".
+First, go to your project target from the left top corner of Xcode, click on the target and select "Manage Schemes".
-There you should check the "Shared" option for your XCode project (do not check shared for the Pods project).<br/>
+There you should check the "Shared" option for your Xcode project (do not check shared for the Pods project).<br/>
 Target - > Manage schemes - > Check “Shared”

 Then, in the project's Build Settings turn on Generate Test Coverage Files and Instrument Program Flow for the Debug configuration on your main target and for both Debug an Release for your test target.

 To take advantage of the generated files you need to set the Build Products and Intermediates to be saved in a folder relative to the Workspace.
-You can do this by accessing XCode Preferences -> Locations -> Custom -> Relative to Workspace.
+You can do this by accessing Xcode Preferences -> Locations -> Custom -> Relative to Workspace.

 To check if everything it's OK you can build the project and check the following folders for .gcno and .gcda files